Our free membership, business.com+, takes the pain out of choosing new business services.

 Cons

 • Rank and yank demoralizes underperformers.
-Those who don’t perform quite as well as others (even if they still perform well) will always worry about losing their positions.
+Those who don’t perform quite as well as others (even if they still perform well) may worry about losing their positions.

-• Rank and yank promotes looking out for oneself above working as a team.
+• Rank and yank promotes looking out for oneself above team collaboration.

 • Rank and yank’s spirit of workplace competition can undermine employee morale overall.